 I look up into a sun-gold face, crossed with wrinkles.
 Not old, just weathered.
 The man has a strong jaw and startling blue eyes.
 I know it is Herr Offenmal because of the straw farmer’s hat Gran says he always wears.
 I’ve seen him from a distance, but I have never spoken to him.
 Up close he is the most handsome man I’ve ever seen.

-“And who is this little sparrow come to our garden?”
+“Who is this little bird come to our garden?”
 Herr Offenmal says.

-I can’t find my voice.
-Never has a German spoken so kindly to me.

-“Don’t look shocked.
+He speaks so kindly for a German that it takes me a moment to find my voice and tell him who I am.

+“Ah!
 Your Grandmother has told me all about her famous singing and dancing granddaughter.
 I hope sometime you will sing your song for me.”

-Finally, I find my voice and my manners.

 “I’d be delighted.”
 I smile and curtsy.

-A man in uniform—not an Nazi one—comes up to us and stands at attention.
+A man in uniform—not a Nazi one—comes up to us and stands at attention.
 His face is round, like Honza’s.

 “Yes, Bruno?” says Herr Offenmal.
 Then to me: “Excuse me, I must get back to work.
 Your Grandmother is combing through the beans, I believe.”